Introduction: Rather Strong Hook

 Put the cap on and smoosh the clay into it so it is completely filled

 Pack it in there.

-Step 7: Pack the clay into the triangular base
+Pack the rest of the clay into the triangular base area.

 (Try to do this with all one piece of clay.)